Isaiah1001/CNN-Learning-Journey/README.md

-# CNN-Learning-Journey
+# CNN-Learning-Journey — From Scratch to EfficientNet Deployment
+> A physics-trained engineer's structured path through deep learning:
+> building CNN intuition from first principles, then scaling to production-ready deployment.

+**Background:** PhD in Wind Science & Engineering (Texas Tech University) with expertise in
-As a physics-trained PhD engineer with a background in computational fluid dynamics and numerical simulation, this repository documents how I built deep understanding of CNNs from first principles — from scratch implementation to production-ready deployment.
+computational fluid dynamics and numerical simulation.
+This repository documents the transition
+from physical simulation to computer vision engineering.